 Wales: Guidance and Support

-Wales’s self-isolation rules will change from 7th August.
-Fully vaccinated adults will no longer need to self-isolate after close contact with a positive Covid case.
+From the 7th August, fully vaccinated adults will no longer need to self-isolate after close contact with a positive Covid case.
 Under-18s will also be exempt under the new rules.
 Contacts of people who test positive will continue to be advised by Test, Trace and Protect to take PCR tests two days after being alerted, and again on day eight.
 People who test positive for Covid will still need to isolate for 10 days, regardless of whether they are fully vaccinated or not.

 Close Contact Services Guidance